Percolation Diagrams Derived from First-Principles Investigation of Chemical Short-Range Order in Binary Alloys

-We use the CE model for Cu-Rh alloy to sample the configurational space via Monte Carlo (MC) simulations using the VCSGC ensemble.
-The supercell for the MC simulations contains 4000 atoms, and we perform calculations for 400 Monte Carlo Sweeps (MCS), where $1$ MCS = $4000$ MC steps (equivalent to $1$ step per atom).
-We discard the first 200 \mjw{(first half of the)} MCS as an equilibration run (see \cite{Supp} for more details).
-Thereafter, we calculate Warren-Cowley SRO parameters by taking the average over the remaining 200 \mjw{(last half of the)} MCS considered as the production run.
+We used the MSCE model for Cu-Rh alloy to sample the configurational space via Monte Carlo (MC) simulations in the VCSGC ensemble.
+A supercell containing 4000 atoms was used for the MC simulations, and we performed calculations for 400 Monte Carlo Sweeps (MCS), where $1$ MCS = $4000$ MC steps (equivalent to $1$ MC step per atom).
+We discard the first 200 \mjw{(first half)} of the MCS as an equilibration run.
+Thereafter, we calculated the Warren-Cowley SRO parameters by taking the average over the remaining 200 \mjw{(last half)} of the MCS, which was considered as the production run.
+We note that the correlation length depends on composition and temperature, but 1 MCS was found to be a sufficient sampling distance for the entire composition range (see Section S5 of SM for more details).

-We note that the correlation length depends on composition and temperature, but 1 MCS is a sufficient sampling distance for the entire composition range (see \cite{Supp} for more details).
-We want to obtain SRO diagrams in the single-phase solid solution of the Cu-Rh binary phase diagram; however, the phase boundary produced by the CE model may not overlap with the experimental bulk phase diagram.
-Therefore, we calculate the phase diagram using the CE model to map the phase boundary and ensure that we obtain the SRO diagrams in the single-phase solid solution region represented by the CE model.
-One advantage of performing the VCSGC ensemble is that the Helmholtz free energy can be derived from the parameters of the ensemble given by the following expression:
+We aim to obtain SRO diagrams in the single-phase solid solution region of the Cu-Rh binary phase diagram; however, the phase boundary predicted by the MSCE model may not align with the experimental bulk phase diagram, owing in part to missing vibrational entropy contributions.
+The MC simulation does, however, capture configurational contributions to entropy, which we used to ensure the SRO diagrams were captured in the single-phase solid solution regime.
+One advantage of performing MC simulations in the VCSGC ensemble is that the Helmholtz free energy can be derived from the parameters of the ensemble given by the following expression:

-\ar{where, the dimensionless parameters $\phi$ constraints the mean of concentration ($\cmean$) and kappa constraints the variance.
+\ar{where the dimensionless parameters $\phi$ constraints the mean of concentration ($\cmean$) and $\kappa$ constraints the variance.
 The total number of sites $N$ is held constant in the ensemble, and for large enough $\kappa$, the probability of a microstate peaks at $\cmean = -\phi /2$.} This allows for thermodynamic integration of free energy, thereby allowing for mapping the phase boundary.